 Latin American corridor into the US

-US market architecture for operators from Brazil, Mexico, Argentina, Colombia, Chile, Peru, and Uruguay.
+US marketing for operators from Brazil, Mexico, Argentina, Colombia, Chile, Peru, and Uruguay.
 Latin American operators arrive at US enterprise procurement with operating history concentrated in the region.
 The US procurement officer does not score against LatAm past-performance.
 The translation work is structural.

 Verticals carried across the Latin American corridor.